Features

 Exception based error handling

-Usually, exception handling usually is restricted to local error handlers in event-based environments - it is impossible to wrap a sequence of events into a try-catch block. vibe.d on the other hand has full support for exception handling.
+Usually, exception handling is restricted to local error handlers in event-based environments - it is impossible to wrap a sequence of events into a try-catch block, because every operation creates a new scope when callbacks are involved. vibe.d with its fiber based approach on the other hand has full support for exception handling.

 Exceptions have the extremely useful feature that you can barely ignore them.
 As such, it is much more difficult to introduce subtle bugs and security holes by unintentionally ignoring error conditions.
 Any uncaught exceptions will automatically generate an error page and log all useful information in case of HTTP services.